openemr/website-openemr/content/summer-of-code/_index.md

 A Medication Administration Record (MAR) is a record of all medications that are given to a patient while they are in a hospital or nursing home facility.
 OpenEMR currently supports a medication list and writing prescriptions, however, OpenEMR does not support a MAR.
 Goal is to implement a MAR in OpenEMR.

-* Mentors: Robert Down, Stephen Waite, Brady Miller
+* Mentors: Robert Down, Stephen Waite, David Vu, Brady Miller
 * Tags: New Feature